philipwalton/blog/_articles/stopping-event-propagation-breaks-the-web.md

 The above handler listens for clicks on the document and checks to see if the event target is `#menucontainer` or has `#menucontainer` as a parent.
 If it doesn't, you know the click originated from outside of `#menucontainer`, and you can hide the menus if they're visible.

 I'm sure some readers will notice that this solution requires a bit more DOM traversal than the original.
-Though, hopefully, I've convinced you that this cost is both negligible and worth it, especially for something as infrequent as a click event.
+Though, hopefully, I've convinced you that the benefits of this approach far outweigh the costs of such a small performance hit.
 I will gladly trade a few microseconds of DOM lookup today if it lowers the likelihood of spending a few hours tracking down bugs in the future.

 ### Prevent Default

-Frequently people use `stopPropagation` or `return false` when all they really want to do is prevent the browser's default behavior from happening.
+Developers frequently use `stopPropagation` or `return false` when what they really want to use is `preventDefault`.

 Let's say you have a link on your site that users can click on the share the current page on Twitter.
 The actual link points to a URL on twitter.com but rather than going there you want to run some JavaScript that opens a classic Twitter share popup instead.